iLib-js/ilib-mono/docs/ilib-lint-common.md

 ## *PipelineElement*
 <p>superclass for pipeline elements</p>
 <p>A pipeline element is the superclass for all classes that can be used
 in a pipeline.
-A pipeline element can be used along with a number of other pipeline elements of the same type to process a particular type of file.
+A pipeline is used to process a particular type of file.
+Pipeline elements are used in sequence to parse, then transform, and then serialize the content of the file.
+Each element can be used along with a number of other pipeline elements of the same type which all process the same type of file.
 Each pipeline element should define a type, a name, and a description.</p>

 **Kind**: global abstract class